 Eq.~\eqref{eq:flow_w_a} enforces incompressibility.
 Eq.~\eqref{eq:flow_w_b} derives from the solvability Eq.~\eqref{eq:solvability}, expanded for $|w-z|\ll1, |\lambda_g-1| \ll 1$: the physical flow \emph{relative} to the changing reference configuration must obey the force-balance compatibility condition.
 For free BCs, Eq.~\eqref{eq:flow_w_b} could be solved simply by $\dot{w}=\dot{z}$.
 By Eq.~\eqref{eq:flow_w_a}, this requires $\dot z$ to be incompressible, i.e., $\dot{z} = 2i\bar\partial_z \psi$ for a real-valued solenoidal potential $\psi$.
 Plugging $\dot{z} = 2i\bar\partial_z \psi$ into Eq.~\eqref{eq:beltrami_flow_Eulerian}, Eq.~\eqref{eq:St-Venant} leads to the condition $\dot{K_g} =0$.
 Hence, for flat changes in $\mathbf{g}$ and free BCs, reference-flow translates directly into physical flow.
 In general, one must solve the elasticity problem Eq.~\eqref{eq:flow_w} to determine $w$ in terms of $z$.

-Together, Eqs.~\eqref{eq:beltrami_flow} and~\eqref{eq:flow_w} describe the reestablishment of force balance after an adiabatic change of stress.
-Flow establishes force balance, but the tensile stress remains non-zero.
-In this adiabatic regime, the flow rate is set by the rate of change of the tension metric, i.e.\ the timescale on which cells regulate contractile force generation.
-At this point, it would appear that a large shape change requires building up increasingly large tension anisotropy (i.e., anisotropy of tension triangles).
-As we will see next, however, cell rearrangements plastically lock-in past tension dynamics while resetting the built-up tension anisotropy.
-Macroscopically, these dynamics appear as a steady \emph{active plastic flow} driven by an effective active stress.
+Together, Eqs.~\eqref{eq:beltrami_flow_Eulerian} and~\eqref{eq:flow_w} describe the reestablishment of force balance after a change of stress.
+At this point, it would appear that a large shape change requires building up increasing tension anisotropy (i.e., tension triangles anisotropy).
+As we will see next, however, cell rearrangements plastically lock in past tension dynamics while resetting the built-up tension anisotropy.
+Macroscopically, these dynamics appear as a steady plastic flow.